How to Use the stat_summary() Function in R

 4. position: The position adjustment to use for overlapping points on this layer.

-Example 1: R program of stat_summary() function
+Example 1: Usage of stat_summary()

 library(ggplot2)